foxford/conference/docs/src/api.rtc.connect.md

 Connect to the real-time connection to send signal messages and media.
 The method isn't available for `none` backend.

-*NOTE: If Janus Gateway is used as a backend, a handle to the conference plugin for the patricular agent will be created.*
+Creates a Janus handle for the particular agent.

+If there's already a stream present for the RTC then the returned handle would be bound to the Janus instance that hosts this stream.

+If there's no stream yet then the handle is being balanced to the instance with the least number of active RTC streams.

 **Request**